THEVAPERSGUIDE

 Oil Chamber

 The 1ml oil chamber works with liquid concentrates and distillates.
-Fill carefully (don't overfill), let the coil saturate, and draw.
-The magnetic connection makes swapping from wax to oil effortless.
+Fill carefully, let the coil saturate, draw.
+The magnetic connection makes switching from wax to oil dead simple.

 Battery Life